numancan/5-axis-trainable-robot-arm/README.md

-# 5 axis Trainable Robotic Arm
+# 5 axis Trainable Robot Arm
 The robot arm can be easily trained to perform actions by android app and these actions can be saved to the sd card to play what time you want.
 TODO: ÇALIŞMA GİFİ